-Sunday the 10th he gave David a five-dollar greenback.
-For this they got about three or four pounds of what they call, “ginger snaps”.
-On returning he handed them to the Colonel but he said, “no pass them among our men.”
-This was done until there were four of five left these the Colonel refused so David ate them.
+On Sunday the 10th, he gave David a five-dollar greenback.
+For this, they got about three or four pounds of what they called ginger snaps.
+On returning, he handed them to the Colonel, but he said, “No, pass them among our men.”
+This was done until there were four of five left; these the Colonel refused, so David ate them.

-A heavy thunder storm arose and the men were thoroughly drenched.
-They left the Station on the 8th of May about noon and marched to Hanover Junction.
-Here they remained overnight, and had rations dealt out to them, consisting of two crackers and about two ounces of boiled ham to each man.
+A massive thunderstorm arose, and the men were thoroughly drenched.
+They left the Station on May 8 at about noon and marched to Hanover Junction.
+Here they remained overnight and had rations dealt out to them, consisting of two crackers and about two ounces of boiled ham to each man.

-The Rebels kept it up until about 9 and then they let their captives rest for the night.
-But again, very few got any rest for it rained and so the men laid in the wet until morning of the 14th.
+The Rebels kept it up until about 9, and then they let their captives rest for the night.
+But again, very few got any rest, for it rained.
+So, the men lay in the wet until the morning of the 14th.
 David thanked the Lord that he still had his gum blanket.
-Other men were not so lucky and had lost theirs or had it stolen.
-That day they passed thru City Point a very nice place but all deserted.
-It contained some 12 or 15 houses and all of them were pretty well riddled with shells that McClellan had fired in there from his gunboats.
+Other men were not so lucky: theirs were lost or stolen.
+That day they passed thru City Point, a lovely place, but all deserted.
+It contained some 12 or 15 houses, and all of them were pretty-well riddled with shells that McClellan had fired in there from his gunboats.

 a Union gunboat